By Christopher Brean Murray

 A middle-aged man watches them—the principal?

-Past the ShopRite, the family restaurant, the drugstore,
+Past the ShopRite, the drugstore, the family restaurant,

 the graveyard’s as quiet as moss on stone.